A warm welcome for everyone

 Public Transport Access Routes and Drop Off Points

 The Shipley Art Gallery is a twenty minute walk from Gateshead interchange for Metro and bus services, in the direction of Saltwell Park.
 The Gallery is also on several bus routes, stopping opposite the Gallery and a five minute walk around the corner to Old Durham Road.
 For more information on public transport telephone the NEXUS traveline on 0871 200 2233 or visit the traveline website.

 The nearest drop-off point by taxi, dial-a-ride, car or coach is on Prince Consort Road, directly outside the Gallery.

 There are four steps to the main entrance at the front of the Gallery.
 To the left on the main entrance, on the side of the building, there is a 10 metre long ramp to an automatic door leading to the reception and shop area.
-Once at the top of the ramp there is level access to shop, reception and galleries.
+Once at the top of the ramp there is level access door to the shop, reception and galleries.

 There is level access around the Gallery.
 Should visitors need to access the lower ground floor (for instance to partake in a workshop), this is accessible via a staircase but can also be reached by wheelchairs around the side of the building.
 Please alert staff on the front desk if you require this access.

 There is a selection of seating throughout the galleries so that visitors can rest if they so wish.